– CIPD survey highlights increase in mental health issues in the workplace –

 A LEADING healthcare business has issued a rallying call to business owners to ‘do more to tackle mental health in the workplace’ following new survey findings from the CIPD.

-A recent study carried out by the CIPD has shown that mental health issues in the workplace have increased from a quarter to a third over the last five years with just four in ten (44%) confident enough to talk to their employer or manager about their problems.
+A recent study carried out by the CIPD has shown that mental health issues in the workplace have increased from a quarter to a third over the last five years with just four in ten (44%) confident enough to talk to their employer or manager about their problems, the same study has also shown that many cases regarding symptoms, gonorrhea have shown in the workplace in the past months.

 Mark Armour, Clinical Director at RehabWorks, believes the statistics bear out the importance of employers doing more to help their staff and says business owners have a duty to help employees prevent and cope with common mental health problems.